Theoretical Advances in Current Estimation and Navigation from a Glider-Based Acoustic Doppler Current Profiler (ADCP): Simulation Results

-All solution methods appear to perform adequately, and both higher order methods appear the best at two particular metrics.
-Considering first navigation error, most methods track the vehicle with at most a 75m difference between true and modeled position.
-Even with just starting GPS positions, the fourth method keeps track of the vehicle with an accuracy of 100m after four hours.
-For this particularly challenging track, the level of accuracy displayed in Fig. \ref{fig:nav-example} reflects an impressive success.
-Looking in more detail at how the choice of vehicle and current process parameters affect navigation error in Fig. \ref{fig:nav-search-example}, we see that the higher order methods (2 and 4) allow a much wider region of parameter space to produce satisfactory results.
+All solution methods appear to perform adequately, with method 2 performing the best.
+Considering first navigation error, most methods track the vehicle with at most a 150m difference between true and modeled position.
+Even with just starting GPS positions, the second method keeps track of the vehicle with an accuracy of 80m after four hours in the test case.
+For this particularly challenging track, the level of accuracy displayed in Fig.\ref{fig:nav-example} reflects an impressive success.
+Looking in more detail at how the choice of vehicle and current process parameters affect navigation error in Fig.\ref{fig:nav-search-example}, we see that the higher order methods (2 and 4) and correct covariance methods (3 and 4) allow a much wider region of parameter space to produce satisfactory results.

-As for current error, the higher order methods show a much less noisy solution; Figure \ref{fig:current-example} illustrates the comparison between methods 3 and 4 for cases including only starting GPS points.
+As for current error, most methods achieve around 6 cm/s error on average, with the strongest currents experiencing the highest error.
+Given that our simulation includes several thousand depth points, this equates to a DAC error on the order of $10^{-5}$.
+The higher order methods show a much less noisy solution; Figure \ref{fig:current-example} illustrates the comparison between methods 3 and 4 for cases including only starting GPS points.
 The higher-order methods, methods 2 and 4, in the variant without a final GPS point both outperform the other methods and appear visually nicer.
 Likewise, the much wider acceptable parameter region for higher order methods makes them better candidates for a production model.
-We omit a separate plot for current error across the process covariance parameter search, as it looks similar to Fig. \ref{fig:nav-search-example}.
+We omit a separate plot for current error across the process covariance parameter search, as it looks similar to Fig.\ref{fig:nav-search-example}.
+Among the higher-order methods, using the correct covariance provides a slightly smoother plot and larger acceptable parameter space, though averaged slightly worse performance.

 The estimator variance plots tell several interesting stories.
-Simulations including only beginning GPS points, such as in Fig. \ref{fig:uq-brownian}, show position and velocity uncertainty growing with duration since the initial GPS observations---as expected.
-The square-corner covariance plots also appear to exactly replicate those of Brownian motion, providing more confidence that our model performs consistent with assumptions.
+Simulations including only beginning GPS points, such as in Fig.\ref{fig:uq-brownian}, show position and velocity uncertainty growing with duration since the initial GPS observations---as expected.
+These square-corner covariance plots also appear to exactly replicate those of Brownian motion, providing more confidence that our model performs consistent with assumptions.